pleabargain/personal-ai-task-assistant/README.md

 ## Example

-Input: "Please schedule a meeting with Eric for next Tuesday at 2 PM, and draft an email to send the invitation."
+Input: "Analyze the project structure and create a task list for implementing calendar integration."

 Output:
-- The assistant schedules the meeting using the calendar tool.
+- The assistant breaks down the task into manageable steps
-- An email draft is prepared and ready to be sent.
+- Provides a detailed plan for implementing calendar functionality
-- A project update with a checklist of completed tasks and pending actions.
+- Shows a project update with a checklist of required tasks
+- Demonstrates the planning and replanning capabilities

+This example showcases the assistant's ability to analyze tasks and create structured plans, even though the actual calendar integration would need to be implemented separately.

 ## Contributing